 - 1 teaspoon mirin

 - 2 packages frozen spinach, thawed and all the water squeezed out

 - 4 eggs, beaten

 - 2 tablespoons vegetable oil

-Make the Curry Dip: in a small bowl, whisk together the sour cream, curry powder, 1/4 teaspoon of salt, vinegar and mirin. cover with plastic wrap and refrigerate while preparing the spinach balls.
+- Whisk together the sour cream, curry powder, ¼ teaspoon of salt, vinegar and mirin in a small bowl.
+Cover with plastic wrap and refrigerate while preparing the spinach balls.

-In a medium saucepan, bring 1 cup of water, 1 teaspoon of the salt, the butter and saffron to a boil.
+- Bring 1 cup of water, 1 teaspoon of the salt, the butter and saffron to a boil in a medium pan.
 Stir in the couscous to thoroughly moisten.
 Remove pan from heat, cover and let the couscous sit for five minutes.
 Remove the lid and fluff the couscous with a fork.
 Allow it to cool a bit.

 - Chop the spinach and place it in large bowl.
 Add in the cooked, cooled couscous, the egg, oil, panko, pepper, garlic and 1 teaspoon of salt.
 Mix everything together well.
 Cover loosely with plastic wrap and refrigerate for at least 30 minutes.

 - Preheat the oven 400° F. Line a large baking sheet with parchment paper.